-Lawn grasses grow from a thick, coarse lower-stem shaft called a sheath.
-The sheath often looks tan to yellow in color.
+Lawn grasses grow from thick, coarse, lower-stem shafts called sheaths.
+The sheath often looks tan or yellow in color.
 From the sheath arises the green leaf blade.
 Mowing the lawn cuts off the top of the leaf blade, often the greenest part.

-The lawnmower should never cut into the sheaths in the lower portion of grass.
-Proper mowing height prevents mowing too much green leaf blade away and exposing the yellowy sheaths.
-Never cut off more than one-third the total grass height during mowing.
+A simple rule of thumb is to never cut off more than one-third of the total grass height during mowing.
 Cutting off too much leaf blade leads to yellowing of the lower leaf blade.
-For example, if you want a lawn that is 3-inches tall after mowing, mow it when the lawn reaches no more than 4-inches tall.
-If the lawn happens to grow out of control and get tall, do not chop down the lawn very low to save time, as it exposes sheath and removes most if not all of the green portions of the leaf blades.
+For example, if you want a lawn that is 3 inches tall after mowing, mow it when the lawn reaches no more than 4 inches tall.
+If the lawn happens to grow out of control and get taller, do not chop down the lawn very low to save time, as it exposes the sheath and removes most if not all of the green portions of the leaf blades.

 If a lawn looks peaked and yellow after mowing, it could also be caused by dry soil or sunscald.
 The green leaf blades photosynthesize light and shade the soil and lower portion of the grass plants.
-Cutting off the blades can expose lower, less green portions of the leaf blade and sheath, resulting in some wilting and yellowing.
+Cutting off the blades can expose lower, less-green portions of the leaf blade and sheath, resulting in some wilting and yellowing.